dankorotin/ton-tutorials/1-simple-counter/README.md

 ## Tutorial Goals

-In this tutorial, we'll create a simple **counter contract**, deploy it to the testnet, and query the current total value.
+In this tutorial, we'll create a simple **counter contract**, deploy it to the testnet, and increase and query the current total value.
 The logic will be very basic: it increments a counter by a specified number from an **internal message** and saves the total in its persistent data.

 > **Internal messages** are those sent between blockchain entities and cannot be sent from off-chain. **These methods consume gas** (blockchain currency paid for transactions, code execution, and storage).